Skip to content

 All uncooked rice keeps fresh longer when stored in an airtight container and in cool, dry spaces.
 If you have a small bag of uncooked rice and can manage to keep it in the fridge, that’s the ideal situation for keeping grains fresh for a long time.
 A cool/dry basement space works well as a storage for most of your grains as well.

-Importantly, you’ll want to pre-soak the glutinous rice for a few hours before you cook it.
-The pre-soak helps soften the outer surface of the rice grains and allows for even cooking throughout
+It’s important to pre-soak the glutinous rice a few hours before cooking, because it helps soften the outer surface of the rice grains and allows for even cooking throughout.
+Without soaking, the rice will need to be boiled longer and will end up mushy instead of chewy.

 Did you make this?